9 FAM 302.8

 9 FAM 302.8-2(B)(5) (U) INA 221(g) versus INA 212(a)(4) Refusals

-(U) The determination of whether INA 221(g) or INA 212(a)(4) is the appropriate ground of refusal is determined by whether you have decided that you have enough information to make a finding of whether the applicant is ineligible under INA 212(a)(4).
+(U) A finding of an INA 221(g) or INA 212(a)(4) ineligibility is determined by whether you have enough information to make a finding of INA 212(a)(4) ineligibility.

 (1) (U) For example, if Form I-864 is submitted without a copy of the latest Federal income tax return filed before the signing of the Form I-864, then this is a documentary problem; the refusal should be INA 221(g).